 Boroden and his fellow brownies are imprisoned by an evil kraken

-‘Too late, aye,’ Torden, one of the brownie chieftains, echoed.
-‘Aira’s dead.’
+‘Too late, aye,’ Torden, one of the brownie chieftains, said.
+‘Too late for Aira, poor flower.’

-Boroden choked at Torden’s hollow sounding words.
-Aira’s bloodcurdling shrieks coming from somewhere above them had eclipsed his happiness at finding Carnelian alive.
+More bloodcurdling shrieks came from somewhere above them.
+He clenched his fists.
 He loved her.
-The golden haired brownie girl had been part of his life for so long, befriending him during his childhood spent confined in one of the towers in the palace of Velmoran when others had feared to approach him.
-After that when he had felt just as isolated with most of the other brownies simply seeing him as a king, someone to be in awe of or to lead them, Aira had never treated him any different.
-She remained so dauntless and true, facing the kraken and coming to his aid when the others dare not even though she was the smallest of them.
-To Aira he had pinned his hopes.
-Hopes that he might live happily with her at his side once the brownies had a safe homeland again in Velmoran, that beautiful brownie citadel where rainbows danced on the roofs of the cavernous quays that were the centre of trade in the coastal brownie kingdom.
-Now she was gone.
+When he was a child confined in the palace of Velmoran’s tower, the golden-haired brownie girl had befriended him when others feared to approach him.
+She had been his rock during his childhood.
+After that when he felt isolated with most of the other brownies simply seeing him as a king, someone to be in awe of or to lead them, Aira had been there for him.
+When the kraken captured them and the other brownies quailed, she remained dauntless and true even though she was the smallest of all.
+He had pinned his hopes on Aira, hopes that he might live happily with her at his side once the brownies had a safe homeland again in Velmoran.
+He bit his lip, remembering the beautiful brownie citadel where rainbows danced on roofs of the cavernous quays that were the centre of trade in the coastal kingdom.

 ‘They can climb.
 Nowhere is safe from them,’ Harfan, Hëkitarka’s elder brother, exclaimed.

 A knocking sounded, hollow and muffled behind the rock.

 ‘Surely that’s not one of them beasties,’ Carnelian shuddered, referring to the worms.